csinva/imodels/readme.md

 Demos are contained in the [notebooks](notebooks) folder.

-- [imodels_demo.ipynb](notebooks/imodels_demo.ipynb), demos the imodels package.
-It shows how to fit, predict, and visualize with different interpretable models
+> [imodels_demo](notebooks/imodels_demo.ipynb) - shows how to fit, predict, and visualize with different interpretable models
+>
-- [this notebook](https://github.com/csinva/iai-clinical-decision-rule/blob/master/notebooks/05_fit_interpretable_models.ipynb) shows an example of using `imodels` for deriving a clinical decision rule
+> [clinical decision rule notebook](https://github.com/csinva/iai-clinical-decision-rule/blob/master/notebooks/05_fit_interpretable_models.ipynb) - shows an example of using `imodels` for deriving a clinical decision rule
+>
-- we also include some demos of posthoc analysis, which occurs after fitting models
+> we also include some demos of posthoc analysis, which occurs after fitting models
+>
-  - [posthoc.ipynb](notebooks/2_posthoc.ipynb) - shows different simple analyses to interpret a trained model
+>  - [posthoc.ipynb](notebooks/2_posthoc.ipynb) - shows different simple analyses to interpret a trained model
-  - [uncertainty.ipynb](notebooks/3_uncertainty.ipynb) - basic code to get uncertainty estimates for a model
+>  - [uncertainty.ipynb](notebooks/3_uncertainty.ipynb) - basic code to get uncertainty estimates for a model

 ## Support for different tasks